 Although some VAT systems are indeed very simple, the one we have in the UK is not.
-This is in part because it has various reliefs built in.
-There are also different rates of VAT which result in different entitlements to recover VAT.
+This is in part because it has various reliefs built-in.
+There are also different rates of VAT which give different entitlements to recover VAT.

 In the UK the following VAT treatments (or VAT liabilities) apply to sales

 This is the default.
 If you sell a service or a good it will be subject to VAT at 20% unless the legislation states otherwise.
 There is not a list of things subject to standard rate VAT but only lists of things where a different liability applies.

 The standard rate is a taxable rate of VAT.
 This means you can recover VAT on the purchases you buy to make such supplies.

 The Zero Rate

 This is also a taxable rate of VAT but is super reduced to zero.
 This means that although you don’t charge VAT on sales you can recover VAT on purchases.
 This means if you only make zero-rated supplies then you will be in a repayment position. .
 Examples might be shops selling books or export businesses.
 These businesses will recover VAT on your purchases and have no VAT to account for on your sales.
 HMRC will regularly pay them money.

 The 5% Reduced Rate